 A writer/ Journalist/ Art critic/ Official criminal/ .. and other stuff.

-Author of three novels , Rogers (2007), Using Life (2014), And Tigers to my Room (2020), and another non-fiction book (Rotten Evidence: Reading and writing in prison) as well as numerous blogs and other articles.
-His work been translated to different languages including English, Italian, Spanish, and others
+Author of three novels, Rogers (2007), Using Life (2014), And Tigers to my Room (2020), and another non-fiction book (Rotten Evidence: Reading and writing in prison) as well as numerous blogs and other articles.
+His work has been translated into different languages including English, Italian, Spanish, and others

 In 2016 Ahmed was sentenced for 2 years in prison after a reader complained that an excerpt published in a literary journal harmed public morality.
 His imprisonment marks the first time in modern Egypt that an author has been jailed for a work of literature.
 Writers and literary organizations around the world rallied to support Naji, and he was released in December 2016.
 His original conviction was overturned in May 2017.